quantumgardener/qg.blog/content/notes/Now, 3 November 2024.md

 ## Reading
 Truth be told, I've struggled with [[Stephen King|Stephen King's]] [[The Dead Zone]] this week.
 George Stillson, the protagonist, is too Trump-like for comfort.

-[[Parrish, Beaubien (2024), The Great Mental Models (General Thinking Concepts)]] is amazing.
+[[Parrish (2024), The Great Mental Models (General Thinking Concepts)]] is amazing.
 A few pages in and I became certain the next 3 books in the series will hit my library soon.
 I began the Graduate Diploma of Ontological Coaching with the goal of building a framework to hang my knowledge on.
 The Mental models in this book push that idea much further.
 More to come as I process my notes.
 Hey, I got my inbox cleaned out, what more do you want?
 ## Movies
 [[Gladiator]] got another look today in preparation for [[Gladiator II]] in a couple of weeks.